sebastian-king/UTR5/README.md

 TODO:

-connect to SSH/SFTP (configure password, hostname and networking)
+connect to SSH/SFTP (configure password, hostname and networking -- crossover net)

 developing and testing (nano/sftp ide/wifi for testing) -- and how to use github to develop -- could use github desktop + ide